-In this article, we explore the eight Xero tips every business owner should know.
-Since this article is geared toward the small business owner, I do not include any tips that are only available to Xero users under the Advisor (accountant) role.
+In this Xero guide, we’ll break down 10 tips every business owner should know.
+It should be noted that these tips are applicable to general Xero users and do not include features that are only available to users under the Advisor (accountant) role.

-One of my favorite Xero tips is the ability to create highly customized roles for each Xero user.
-This lets you fully collaborate with everyone who impacts your business without giving them access to sensitive information.
+The first of our Xero tips that is particularly beneficial is the ability to create highly customized roles for each Xero user.
+This ability lets you fully collaborate with everyone who impacts your business without giving everyone access to sensitive information.
 With this feature, you can assign roles in Xero based on the individual’s role in your business (Xero even has a chart to help you compare user roles) and in doing so, that person will only have access to the capabilities associated with that role.

 Here’s how to set a user’s role when you add them to your Xero organization: